vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 ## Conclusion

-Just as one should hesitate when picking up the phone to mitigate a moment of boredom, one must hesitate before shooting a question at the model.
+Just as one should hesitate when picking up their phone to mitigate a moment of boredom, one must hesitate before shooting a question at the model.
 Think!
-Losing boredom is bad enough, losing your sovereignity is even worse.
+Losing your boredom is bad enough, but losing your sovereignty is even worse.
+There is a huge risk that biological general intelligence will dry up way before AGI can come on the scene to save us.

 <!-- At the end of the article, pic of sponge and the ranger, all hail the magic conch! -->